axibase/axibase-collector-docs/jobs/socrata-tutorial.md

    ![Figure 3](./images/Figure3.png)

-4. To select the type of job you want to add, complete either of the following steps.
+4. To select the type of job you want to add, complete either of these steps.

    * Before completing the previous step, filter by desired job type (Socrata) in the **Jobs** tab.
 After clicking **Add Job**, the desired job type is specified.